What is Sweaty Sheep?

 Yes, Sweaty Sheep is a church.
 A church isn’t a building, but a group of people who have been called by God for a purpose.
-Sweaty Sheep is supported by the Presbyterian Church (USA) and by Mid-Kentucky Presbytery, the local group of Presbyterian churches.
-However we partner with a variety of churches and denominations and do not put any particular denominationa label on our community.
-So, no matter what denomination or religion you belong to – or if you don’t belong to any at all!
+Sweaty Sheep is supported by the Presbyterian Church (USA); however, we partner with a variety of churches and denominations and do not put any particular denominational label on our community.
+No matter what denomination or religion you belong to – or if you don’t belong to any at all- your welcome here!

 How do I get involved?